 Mouth or teeth problems

-You may have problems with your mouth or teeth, or find it difficult to swallow.
+You may have mouth sores or tooth decay, find it difficult to swallow, or have a dry mouth.
 These problems can affect your ability to eat, drink, manage your weight or talk.
 Depending on the type of cancer and treatment, these problems may be temporary or ongoing.
 It may help to see a dietitian or speech pathologist.

 Changed body image

 Treatment for cancer can change how your body looks and works.
 How you feel about yourself (your self-esteem) may be affected by: